 - Plans for the monument started even before Washington was president, to commemorate when he was Commander-in-Chief of the American Army during the Revolutionary War.

-- The design was originally set to look like a pantheon, or a temple building, with the obelisk in the center and huge statues surrounding it, until it was scrapped due to changes in architectural tastes.
+- Originally, the building was supposed to seem like a temple or pantheon, with an obelisk in the center and huge statues surrounding it.
+That plan was scrapped when tastes in architecture changed.

 - It took over 100 years for the monument to be completed.

-Ten feet below the observation deck, there’s also a small museum dedicated the first president.
+Ten feet below the observation deck, there’s also a small museum dedicated to the first president.

 The Lincoln Memorial is another Washington DC weekend must-see, a symbol representing America’s beloved 16th president Abraham Lincoln and race relations.